-Section 10.854(1)(e)4., Rules of the Auditor General, requires us to communicate noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
-In connection with our audit, we did not note any such findings.
+Section 10.854(1)(e)4., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
+In connection with our audit, we did not have any such findings.

-Status of Prior Year Audit Findings and Recommendations
+Status of Prior Year Findings and Recommendations:

-ML - 19-01 INTERNAL ACCOUNT DEPOSITS
+ML - 2020-01 AFTERCARE ACCOUNT DEPOSITS